Full course description

 Does this course count toward the Applications of Integrative Care Badge or Integrative Care Certificate?

 Yes.
-This non-credit course is part of the Integrative Care Certificate program.
+This course is part of the Integrative Care Certificate program.
 You can complete individual courses, a badge or the full certificate.
 Completing both badges will grant you the full certificate.
 There are eight one-hour courses in each badge.

 How long does it take to complete?

-This non-credit course is self-paced, allowing you to learn at your convenience.
+This course is self-paced, allowing you to learn at your convenience.
 Most people complete this course in one hour, but you can take as much time as needed to fit your schedule.

 How is the course structured?